-Based on what we have learned from the Approach to Teaching outcome analysis, the following variables were placed in a stepwise, multiple regression analysis: Used DAP Activities (as a surrogate measure for type of QuarkNet engagement: Data Camp, Variety of Workshops, and Masterclasses), Core Strategies, Approach to Teaching, QuarkNet's Influence on Student Engagement, and QuarkNet's Influence on explore the relationship to Student Engagement (dependent measure).
-The following emerged as statistically related: Approach to Teaching (entered first), QuarkNet's Influence on Student Engagement (as perceived by teachers), QuarkNet's Influence on Teaching (as perceived by teachers); and Used DAP Activities [ $F{(4, 273)} = 52.67$ , p < .001, with an $R^2 = .43$ ].
+Based on what we have learned from the Approach to Teaching outcome analyses, the following variables were placed in a stepwise, multiple regression analysis: Used DAP Activities and Core Strategies (each used as a surrogate measure for type of QuarkNet engagement related to: Data Camp, Variety of Workshops, and Masterclasses), Approach to Teaching, QuarkNet's Influence on Teaching, and QuarkNet's Influence on Student Engagement to explore these relationships to Student Engagement (the dependent measure).
+The following were statistically related: QuarkNet's Influence on Student Engagement (as perceived by teachers) (entered first); Approach to Teaching; and, QuarkNet's Influence on Teaching [$F{(3, 293)} = 102.59$, p < .001, with an $\mathbb{R}^2 = .51$].
 Additional variables did not improve this model.
-(See Table 25 for the summary statistics of this analysis.)
+(See Table 22 for the summary statistics for this analysis.)

-Table 25
+Table 23

+Student Engagement Scores Nested by Centers:

-Student Engagement: Summary Statistics and Related Variables
+Summary Statistics and Related Variables

-Model Summarv a

-Widder Summary
+Model Summary ^a

 Adjusted R Std.
 Error of

 Model R R Square Square the Estimate

-Final .663 .439 .431 2.5909
+Final .716 .512 .507 2.397

-aPredictors: (Constant), Approach to Teaching, QuarkNet's Influence on Student Engagement, QuarkNet's Influence on Teaching, Used DAP aDependent Variable: Student Engagement
+^aPredictors: (Constant), QuarkNet's Influence on Student

+Engagement, and Student Engagement Mean by Center